Broad bean wilt virus

 Broad bean wilt fabavirus, Catalpa chlorotic leaf spot virus, Nasturtium ringspot virus, Nasturtium white spot virus, Pea streak virus, Patchouli mild mosaic virus, Patchouli mild mottle virus, Petunia ringspot virus, Tropaeolum ringspot virus, Plantago II virus

-FL, MN, NY, OH, VT, SC, WI
+FL, MN, NY, OH, SC, VT, WI

 virus